Pennate muscle: Physiological cross sectional area (PCSA)

 One advantage of pennate muscles is that more muscle fibers can be packed in parallel, thus allowing the muscle to produce more force, although the fiber angle to the direction of action means that the maximum force in that direction is somewhat less than the maximum force in the fiber direction.

 The muscle cross sectional area (blue line in figure 1, also known as anatomical cross section area, or ACSA) does not accurately represent the number of muscle fibers in the muscle.
-A better estimate is provided by the total area of the crossections perpendicular to the muscle fibers (green lines in figure 1).
+A better estimate is provided by the total area of the cross sections perpendicular to the muscle fibers (green lines in figure 1).
 This measure is known as the physiological cross sectional area (PCSA), and is commonly calculated and defined by the following formula (an alternative definition is provided in the main article):

 where ρ is the density of the muscle:

 PCSA increases with pennation angle, and with muscle length.
 In a pennate muscle, PCSA is always larger than ACSA.
 In a non-pennate muscle, it coincides with ACSA.